ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

 ---What if we have like a blueprint that we can use to create all three persons without the need to create each object seperately

---- In Javascript we have what we called a CONSTRUCTOR/PROTOTYPE that allow us to create a blueprint for objects, this constructor is also an object but a special one.
+--- In Javascript we have what we call a CONSTRUCTOR that allows us to create a blueprint for objects, this constructor is also an object but a special one.
 In other programming languages, this constructor is popularly known as a CLASS.
-----The contructor is used to create objects of particular properties and methods that the contructor defined, this new objects that are created from the constructor are instances of that constructor object.
+----The contructor is used to create objects with specific properties and methods that the contructor defined, this new objects that are created from the constructor are instances of that constructor object.